-Popular in the south where it’s hot and humid, this tree can also tolerate a moderate to slightly cold climate.
+Popular in the south, where it’s hot and humid, this tree can also tolerate a moderate to slightly cold climate.
 In fact, it needs a cold winter to bloom well in late winter and early spring.
 Grow it if you’re in zones 5 to 9.

 Light & Temperature

 This tree wants full sun.
-Make sure to plant the tree in a location from where it can be seen for your own enjoyment and has access to sunlight.
+Make sure to plant the tree in a location where it can be seen for your own enjoyment and has access to sunlight.
 If you live in a colder climate or up north, you should plant it in a location where it gets at least 4 to 6 hours of sunlight.

 If in a hot climate or zones 9+, plant it in an area where it gets a bit of relief from the absolute hottest parts of the day if possible…blossom production will be better this way.

-Also, add mulch around the base of the tree to avoid early dry up.
+Also, add mulch around the base of the tree to avoid early dry-up.
 You don’t have to water as much if you’re in a colder climate that gets a bit more rain.
 It’s really an observation game here…pay attention to how your tree is looking and adjust your watering from there.

 Flowering cherry trees can do well in almost any kind of soil.
-As long as the soil drains well,, your tree should grow well.
+As long as the soil drains well, your tree should grow well.
 Make sure your soil is moist for healthy growth, though.
 This hybrid cherry doesn’t do well in overly wet or clay soil, so make sure that you avoid these soil conditions.
 Loose, fertile, well-draining soil is a good basis to start with.
 It will adapt to many soil types.

 You don’t need to fertilize too often for a cherry tree – once a year is plenty.
 Give it a low-nitrogen fertilizer early in the spring, so it can use that nutrition throughout the growing season.
 You can add a little bit of fruit tree fertilizer in place of your low-nitrogen fertilizer for a couple of feedings just before winter arrives.
 It’s at this time you should avoid fertilizing as your tree is dormant.

 Pruning is necessary early in your tree’s life if you want to save yourself effort in later trees.
 Because it’s not a huge tree, some pruning after the blooms fall off will help shape it in years to come.
 A good pair of Felco 2 Pruners will help with your pruning!